jasonwaters/target-atjs-samples/on-device-decisioning-mbox-html/README.md

 As you can see, each experience has an HTMl offer with a different text and image src.

 When run, the page makes a getOffers call, requesting the `demo-marketing-offer2` mbox.
-But at.js has been configured to use local execution mode to determine the outcome of the call rather than send a request to the target delivery API.
+But at.js has been configured to use on-device decisioning method to determine the outcome of the call rather than send a request to the target delivery API.

 When the page is loaded in the browser, text and an image is shown at the top of the page.
 This image comes from one of the two experiences in the activity defined above.
 The target response is also shown on the page.